Summary Dismissal: What You Need to Know

 • persistent refusal to work

-Whether there is an urgent reason depends on all the circumstances of the case, such as the nature of the behavior, the employee’s position, and their personal circumstances.
+Whether there is an urgent reason depends on all circumstances of the case, such as the nature of the behavior, the employee's position and his or her personal circumstances.

 2. Immediate dismissal

-The summary dismissal must immediately be given.
-That means: without unnecessary delay after the employer has become aware of the urgent reason.
+The summary dismissal must be given without delay.
+This means: without unnecessary delay after the employer has taken note of the urgent reason.

 The employer must communicate the reason for dismissal directly and clearly to the employee.
 The employee must know exactly why he is being summarily dismissed.

-If an employer still doubts whether there is an urgent reason, they may first conduct an investigation.
-For example, consider an internal investigation in the event of suspected theft or fraud.
+If an employer is still unsure whether there is an urgent reason, he may first conduct an investigation.
+Consider, for example, an internal investigation if there is a suspicion of theft or fraud.

-During this investigation, the employer may suspend the employee.
-That means that the employee is temporarily relieved of work, usually with continued pay.
+During this investigation, the employer can dismiss the employee.
+This means that the employee is temporarily released from work, usually with pay.
 Due care requirements also apply in this phase.

-the employee is entitled to continued salary payment from the dismissal date
+• the employee is entitled to continued payment of wages from the date of dismissal

-in the event of seriously culpable conduct by the employer
+• a fair compensation in case of seriously culpable actions of the employer

-Which option is most sensible depends on the situation and requires tailored legal advice.
+Which option is the most sensible varies per situation and requires legal customization.

 Frequently asked questions